FPRI BMB Russia: Google tech tax 2.0

 According to Vedomosti, tech-focused deputy Prime Minister Dmitry Chernyshenko discussed the proposal with industry participants at a meeting last week.

-Representatives from Yandex, Mail.ru Group, the ICT import substitution center, software firm 1C, venture capital fund Almaz, Alfa Bank, Russian Railways, and other industry associations participated.
+Representatives from Yandex, Mail.ru Group, the ICT import substitution centre, software firm 1C, venture capital fund Almaz, Alfa Bank, Russian Railways and other industry associations participated.

-The proposal envisions the tax proceeds being used to further support the domestic tech sector—an industry that already benefits from substantial tax breaks and favourable regulation, such as the soon-to-be-effective “law against Apple”.
+The proposal envisions the tax proceeds being used to further support the domestic tech sector – an industry that already benefits from substantial tax breaks and favourable regulation, such as the soon-to-be-effective “law against Apple”.

 Despite framing the proposal around user data, the goal of the potential tax is not to protect Russian consumers.
 Russia’s digital and communications ministry (MinTsifry) is in the process of amending legislation to allow firms to use Russians’ anonymized personal data for business purposes.
 Furthermore, over 85% of Russian government mobile apps sell users’ data to American firms, including Google, Facebook, and Microsoft.